2025-26 STAFF ANNOUNCEMENT

 15O Head Coach

-Kyle Althen enters his fourth season as a head coach in the program.
-Althen was the head coach of the 2008 birth year for the past two seasons at the 14U and 15O levels.
+Kyle Althen enters his fifth season as a head coach in the program, and second with the 2010's after leading this squad to the district championship game in 2024-25.
+Previously, Althen was the head coach of the 2008 birth year for the two seasons at the 14U and 15O levels.
 Prior to being a head coach, Althen served time as an assistant coach at the 15O level.
-Previously, he worked as the hockey director at the Battery Hockey Academy for 5 years and now owns Althen Hockey Development, which focuses on elite level training and development throughout the Midwest.
-Prior to moving to Columbus, Althen spent two seasons as the associate head coach and director of scouting for the Oswego Stampede (NA3HL).
-He also was as a scout for the Amarillo Bulls in the NAHL.
+He also worked as the hockey director at the Battery Hockey Academy for 5 years and now owns Althen Hockey Development, which focuses on elite level training and development throughout the Midwest.
+Prior to moving to Columbus, Althen spent two seasons as the associate head coach and director of scouting for the Oswego Stampede (NA3HL) and a scout for the Amarillo Bulls in the NAHL.

 A native of Cleveland, OH, Kyle played college hockey at the University of Akron (ACHA) where he served as team president for all four seasons.
 Althen's junior career was spent with the Wooster Oilers and Central Wisconsin Saints of the GLJHL.
 In his final season, he captained the Oilers and tallied 63 points in 41 games.
 He played his high school hockey at Padua Franciscan in Parma.